RasmussenLab/vamb/README.md

 __5) Map the reads to the FASTA file to obtain BAM files__

 We have used BWA MEM for mapping, fully aware that it is not well suited for metagenomic mapping.
-In theory, any mapper that produces a BAM file.
+Be careful to choose proper parameters for your aligner - in general, if a read from contig A will map to contig B, then Vamb will bin A and B together.
+So your aligner should map reads with the same level of discrimination that you want Vamb to use.